SanZangana/caption-this/README.md

 This website is intended to be a social media platform, where users create their accounts and then upload posts to share with their friends, family or loved ones!

-## UX

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you will briefly explain your design processes.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Colour Scheme

 The colors scheme for this project could be better but the main focus I tried emphasizing was the functionality and learning the ReactJS library.